 Provide transparent advice to Cabinet about the risks involved and potential implications of making fast decisions.
 Explain how much (or little) these risks can be mitigated, and how you intend to do so.

-The investment lead agency and the Treasury should:
+The investment lead agency must:

 Negotiating the investment decision pathway

 The ideal investment decision pathway is based on the following principles:

 avoid time and money being wasted on proposals which won’t be supported

 preserve ministerial decision rights (e.g., by giving them visibility of a full range of options and several opportunities to decline the project)

 preserve good faith with suppliers, by ensuring requests for information, proposals and tenders don’t proceed without Cabinet support